How to Name Your Artwork: Find a Title That Sells

 I enter ‘idioms’ in the search engine as my starting point.
 I’m looking for short titles.

 And I mean short and snappy.
 No one wants a sentence.
 Brevity is king and that’s why idioms work so well.
-They are defined as being short in length, meaning, they’ll encourage you to think in the right way.
+They are defined as being short in length as such they’ll encourage you to think in the right way.

 You may indeed come across expressions and quotes that are longer in length, but you don’t need to use the whole term.
 You can edit down the key phrase and infer the rest.